hrgdavor/jscadui/initial.thoughts.md

 Interpreter based on AST would probably be the best option, and could allow partial changes and apply the result of them immediately without running all of the code.
 A simple approach could be made that requires little code on interpreter side, but has limitations in the code side ... still could be very useful.

-## Optimizations
+## Optimization 1: avoid/reduce using expensive operation in the library
+This one is likely most difficult, and the aim is to reduce need scanning the mesh, even worse if not just scanning, but also cross checking (exponential slowdown)

+ - retesellate should be optional (it is not always desirable)

+### Optimization 1.a: force points reuse

+ - no duplicates points in a mesh
+ - shared normal (will likely give smooth shading)
+ - this avoids the need for snapping polygons (expensive as cross-iterates over mesh exponenital slowdown)

+## Optimization: generic calculations and shortcuts for specific optimized versions
-Allow for optimizations to be specific to gain most performance.
-Some calculations are easy to implement generically, but then difficult/impossible to make as performant as custom functions, that produce calculated values by using knowledge of the shape.
+Allow for shortcuts for optimizing calculations to gain most performance.

+Some calculations are easy to implement generically, but then difficult/impossible to make as performant as specialized(per-shape) functions that produce calculated values by using knowledge of the shape.

  - `boundingBox` - for a sphere with million points, custom function can trivially calculate bounding box, but generic function slows down with sphere precision.